rosjat/sdl2-test/README.md

   - moving the state into the config and make it persitent throughout the runtime of the application
   - implementing a simple reload function for a script (first iteration, simply hard code stuff)
   - now the script can be edited and the changes can be reloaded on runtime, without restarting the application
+  - we can now make blocks visible/invisible on runtime

 ### Update 2021/4/14